 When to visit the Lake District

-Whilst one may typically think the best time to visit the countryside would be the summer, the Lake District is one of the places in England where the seasons does not affect the appeal of the area.
+Whilst one may typically think the best time to visit the countryside would be the summer, the Lake District is one of the places in England where the seasons do not affect the appeal of the area.
 Each season offers a different vibe - the blooming flowers of the spring, the sunny blue skies of the summer, the change of the foliage in autumn and the snow-capped mountains in the winter.
-Whilst spring and summer bring water-sports, late night barbecues and picnic vibes, autumn and winter will see you cosying up in a cabin, and finishing the evening with a hot chocolate or a dip in the hot-tub.
-Peak season is during April and October but with mild winters and cooler summers, the weather is mostly wet and muddy.
+Whilst spring and summer bring water sports, late-night barbecues and picnic vibes, autumn and winter will see you cosying up in a cabin, and finishing the evening with a hot chocolate or a dip in the hot tub.
+The peak season is during April and October but with mild winters and cooler summers, the weather is mostly wet and muddy.
 Be sure to pack your wellies and a raincoat!

 Where to stay in the Lake District

-The entertainment in the Lake District is plentiful and entirely your choice as to what you prefer.
-Guided walking tours are available March through October, and activities such as water-sports, hiking, archery, rifle shooting, ziplining and riding a Segway are available.
+Entertainment in the Lake District is plentiful and entirely your choice as to what you prefer.
+Guided walking tours are available from March through October, and activities such as water sports, hiking, archery, rifle shooting, ziplining and riding a Segway are available.
 There are many places to stay in the Lake District, but we will be introducing the most popular.

-The historical town on Ambleside is home to the head of the Lake Windermere.
-Take a walk and witness the beauty of the Loughton Fell, the nature and trees of Grizedale Forest.
+The historical town on Ambleside is home to the head of Lake Windermere.
+Take a walk and witness the beauty of the Loughrigg Fell, the nature and the trees of Grizedale Forest.
 Enjoy the adventure and sail across Waterhead Pier, go fishing in the Esthwaite Water Trout Fishery and enjoy family fun at the Go Ape Grizedale.

 Enjoy the mountainous views at this hotel within the national park.
 Only a 15-minute drive from Lake Windermere, you can walk or enjoy the views on the way to the heart of the Lake District.
 Breakfast is included and the ‘free cancellation’ option can be selected.